 People over profit

-I am a digital expert consulting value driven startups, corporations and public institutions on their product and innovation strategies.
-Occasionally I join teams to build minimum viable products or functional prototypes.
+I am a digital expert consulting startups, corporations and public institutions on their product strategies.
+I regularly join teams to build minimum viable products, product experiences, frontends or functional prototypes.

 Even though Peter Diamandis' optimism has to be taken with a grain of salt, its nonetheless a interesting list of technologies that rapidly change our lives.